 Hi!
 I’m a Ph.D. candidate in Education Data Science at Stanford University.
-My research uses a policy lens to promote equitable access to advanced STEM coursework for secondary students.
+My research uses a policy lens to promote equitable access to advanced STEM coursework and higher education for secondary students.
 I apply causal inference methods developed in economics, political science, and machine learning to problems in education.
 Recently, I showed that a new Advanced Placement computer science course, designed to attract students from underrepresented groups, successfully caused huge jumps in participation among Black, Hispanic, and female students.
 Currently, through a research-practice partnership with a local high school district, I’m investigating whether a science class detracking initiative was able to positively influence academic and behavioral outcomes.
+I’m also studying policy changes promoting equitable access to higher education.
 My work is supported by the Stanford Interdisciplinary Graduate Fellowship, Stanford Graduate Fellowship in Science & Engineering, George P. Shultz Dissertation Support Fund at SIEPR, and Emerging Education Policy Scholars program.

 Prior to Stanford, I taught math and AI at an international school in Italy and then led the curriculum and instruction team at a startup offering AI courses to secondary students.
 I continue to work on curriculum development and teacher preparation in AI.
 I received a B.S. in Computer Science and Math, M.Eng. in Computer Science, and teaching license in secondary math from MIT.